-If the taxable gross weight of a vehicle increases during the tax period, and the vehicle falls in a new category, you must file another Form 2290 and pay the additional tax for the remainder of the tax period.
+Complete line 3 only if the taxable gross weight of a vehicle increases during the period and the vehicle falls in a new category.
+You must file another Form 2290 and pay the additional tax for the remainder of the period.
 For instance, an increase in maximum load customarily carried may change the taxable gross weight.

 Figure the additional tax as shown below.
+Attach a copy of the following computation for each vehicle.